rajnishkhatri/ice_breaker/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## 📝 Credits

+This project is based on starting code from [Eden Marco's Udemy course](https://www.udemy.com/user/eden-marco/).
+Special thanks to Eden for the educational content and inspiration.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.